Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Introduction

 The rest of the article is organized as follows.
-Section \ref{one.sec} is devoted to the one-sample global hypothesis testing on the independence of the columns or the rows of matrix-valued observations and the recovery of the dependent entries when the global hypothesis test is rejected.
+Section \ref{one.sec} is devoted to the one-sample global hypothesis testing on the \yin{non-correlation} of the columns or the rows of matrix-valued observations and the recovery of the dependent entries when the global hypothesis test is rejected.
 Section \ref{two.sec} is dedicated to the two-sample global hypothesis testing of the equality of two correlation matrices along one dimension of the matrix-valued observations (in two groups), and the support recovery of the difference of the two correlation matrices.
-Section \ref{theo.sec} establishes the theoretical properties of these procedures for both one-sample and two-sample settings.
-The numerical comparison of our procedures with existing ones via simulation is provided in Section \ref{sim.sec} and the real data analysis of the aforementioned stock returns data is given in Section \ref{real.sec}.
-The proofs are delegated to Appendix.
+Section \ref{theo.sec} establishes the theoretical properties of these procedures \dyP{on hypothesis tests} for both one-sample and two-sample settings.
+The numerical comparison of our procedures with existing ones via simulation is provided in Section \ref{sim.sec} and the real data analysis of the aforementioned stock returns data is given in Section \ref{real.sec}. \dyP{Section \ref{sec-conclusion} concludes.
+More theorems on support recovery methods, the proofs, and additional simulations are delegated to \yin{the Online Supplement}.}